numalariamodeling/covid-chicago/nucluster/readme.md

 ### Full workflow
 In the full workflow multiple simulations submitted as array job to Quest via:
 `cd /projects/p30781/covidproject/covid-chicago/`
-`python runScenarios.py -rl NUCLUSTER --model "locale" -r IL -sr EMS_11 --scenario "baseline"  -n "userinitials"`
+`python runScenarios.py -r IL -sr EMS_11 --model "locale" --scenario "baseline"  -n "userinitials"` The running location does not need to be specified (optionally via -rl 'NUCLUSTER') as identified automatically based on the system environment.

 The experiments will go to the `_temp` folder on the quest gitrepository.
 To avoid confusion on owner of the simulations it is recommended to include the initials in the experiment name using the name_suffix argument.